EzraKlukas/zero_force_controller/README.md

 --output <path>
 --startup-timeout <seconds>
 --position-step-per-cycle <counts>
+--kp <raw-count-to-motor-count gain>
+--drag <damping fraction>
 ```

+`--position-step-per-cycle` is retained as a parsed/CSV-recorded option from
+earlier bounded motion tests.
+The current raw-count zero-force control path uses
+`--kp` and `--drag`; it does not use `--position-step-per-cycle` for balancing.

 The loop frequency is fixed at 1000 Hz.
+The cyclic loop records to preallocated
+memory and does not write files until after EtherCAT shutdown.

 ## CSV

 The output is written only after EtherCAT shutdown.
-The cyclic loop records to
-preallocated memory and does not write files.
+Header lines record the
+topology, requested duration, loop frequency, ClearPath mode, raw ELM sample
+objects, sample count, and timing overrun count.

 Columns: